pneyrinck/corecontrol/README.md

 ###### Core Control Modules

-A Core Control "module" encapsulates a set of controls and an object that uses those controls.
-The control values can be sent to other modules and control value changes can be received from other modules.
-Modules can also send and receive property and configuration messages.
+A Core Control "module" encapsulates an object that has properties.
+A fundamental module property is the 'controls' property which describes a module's controls that can be used for realtime control.
+Each control has properties that can be sent to other modules and control property changes can be received from other modules.
+A fundamental control property is its value.
 A module is represented using JSON which is a standard way to represent structured data.
 JSON schemas are used to define how module data is structured.
 JSON pointers are used to reference the data within a module.
 Every module has a "type" property that specifies the kind of module it is.
 Example types are "oci", "osc", and "midi."
-The first type, "oci" is the core type that let you build incredibly powerful, scalable systems.
+The first type, "oci" is the core type that lets you build extensible, powerful, scalable systems.
 The second two, "osc" and "midi" provide support for legacy systems using OSC and MIDI messaging.

-Core Control is extensible to support additional messaging systems.
+###### OCI (Open Control Interface)

+Core Control modules send and receive OCI messages.
+OCI is a binary message format that can be sent over a wire using any transport layer.
+Typical transport layers are UDP, TCP, and MIDI Sysex.
+OCI is inspired by OSC (Open Sound Control) and designed to be compatible with OSC.
+In fact, an OSC message is a type of OCI message.
+OCI provides other message types that help implement scalable systems not possible with OSC.

 ###### Legacy OSC And MIDI Modules